 - strengthen bones

 - prevent future bone pain

-If tumors press up against the nerves or cause spinal cord compression, you may experience long-term nervous system damage.
-Since some myeloma treatments can also cause nerve damage, many people develop tingling or pain in areas of nerve damage.
-Treatments are available to offer some relief, such as Lyrica or Cymbalta.
-You can also wear loose socks and padded slippers and walk regularly to help relieve pain.
+If tumors press up against your nerves or cause spinal cord compression, you may experience long-term nervous system damage.
+Some multiple myeloma treatments can also cause nerve damage.
+Many people develop tingling or pain in areas of nerve damage.

 In most cases, your bone lesions will not heal fully.
 This is because, even if your cancer enters remission, you may still not generate enough osteoblasts to repair the affected bones.

 Multiple myeloma is a cancer of the blood.
 It starts in the plasma cells, which are made in the bone marrow.
 The cancerous cells multiply rapidly and take the place of healthy plasma cells and blood cells.